ControlSystemStudio/phoebus/docs/source/eclipse_debugging.rst

     1. Open Eclipse
     2. Go to `Run->External Tools->External Run COnfigurations`
-    3. Create a new `Program` configuration.
+    3. Create a new `Program` configurationData.
 Set location to `usr/bin/java` on linux.
        This is the location of the Java executable.
 For any other OS, it should not be too hard to find that directory.
     4. Set `Working Directory` to `phoebus/phoebus-product/target`.